Table of Contents

 The best treatment modality is not without complications.
-Hence, a multidisciplinary dedicated team comprising of pediatricians, surgeons and endocrinologists are vital in the management of Cushing’s syndrome in the pediatric population.
+Hence, a multidisciplinary dedicated team comprising of pediatricians, surgeons and endocrinologists is vital to the management of Cushing’s syndrome in the pediatric population.

 Prognosis of Cushing’s Syndrome in Children

 - Untreated cases of Cushing’s syndrome have a survival rate of 50% at 5 years.

 - With therapy for cortisol normalization, mortality rate is the same as the general population.

 - Outcomes of surgery depend on the size of the tumor.

 Secondary to chronic sustained abnormal exposure to increased glucocorticoids, Cushing’s syndrome in the pediatric population is a rare diagnosis.
 The most common etiology is Cushing’s disease secondary to an ACTH-secreting adenoma.

 Children are not little people.
 The issues encountered in handling pediatric Cushing’s syndrome are quite specific and need a dedicated multidisciplinary team for optimal work-up, management, and follow-up.

 Cushing’s syndrome is the ultimate culmination of the aberrant HPA axis and the loss of normal negative feedback.

-Patients with Cushing’s syndrome can be classified based on etiology or based on stratification of etiology as per age of the patient.
+The patients with Cushing’s syndrome can be classified based on etiology or based on the stratification of etiology as per the age of the patient.

 A few syndromic diseases associated with pediatric Cushing’s syndrome are McCune-Albright syndrome and primary pigmented adrenocortical disease (PPNAD).
 Cushing’s syndrome is the most common manifestation of Carney’s complex in the pediatric population.
 The latter includes cardiac myxomas, lentigines, and complex endocrine and non-endocrine tumors.